 In 1921, Dr. R.R.
 Brown established the Omaha Gospel Tabernacle as part of the Christian and Missionary Alliance.
 The first services were held just west of 20th and Douglas St.

-In 1923, Dr. Brown began a radio broadcast of the first ever nondenominational religious services.
+In 1923, Dr. Brown began a radio broadcast of the first-ever nondenominational religious services.
 By 1933, Radio Chapel Service had a weekly national audience of more than half a million.
 The broadcast continued for the next 53 years, becoming the longest continuous radio program on any one station in the world.

 In 1976, plans were developed to move to the Old Mill Business Park on what was the western edge of the city.
 In 1982, Bob Thune accepted God's call to lead the congregation.
-During his 22 years the name was changed to Christ Community Church, the current buildings were completed, and God blessed the ministry with significant influence and growth.
+During his 22 years of leadership, the name was changed to Christ Community Church, the current buildings were completed, and God blessed the ministry with significant influence and growth.

 Lead Pastor Mark Ashton joined CCC in 2006 with a powerful vision to reach the city, the nation, and the world with the love of Christ.
-In 2006, we funded and built a hospital in Mali for women and children.
+In 2006, CCC funded and built a hospital in West Africa for women and children.
 Since then, CCC has planted four churches in Omaha—Journey Church, New Life Church, Citylight, and New City Church.
-Beyond the Old Mill Campus, there are thriving ministries in North Omaha in partnership with Bridge Church, in the Douglas County Jail, and through the online venue at cccomaha.tv which was launched in 2012, broadcasting the gospel to the next generation.
+Beyond the Old Mill Campus, there are thriving ministries in North Omaha in partnership with Bridge Church, Mission Church, in the Douglas County Jail, and through the online venue at cccomaha.tv which was launched in 2012, broadcasting the gospel to the next generation.
 In 2014, our campus grew to include The Porch at Old Mill, which currently houses Pillar Seminary, CityCare Counseling Center, and the Ministry Incubation Center for emerging ministry entrepreneurs.

 About the C&MA